 Jakob Eržen is the son of Joannes (Ivan) Eržen, who died in 1831.
-Maria is the daughter of Antonius Križ from Tropeti.
-Gorači and Tropeti are neighboring villages in Croatia.
+Maria is the daughter of Antonius Križ from Tropeti, near Gorači, in Croatia.

 Jakob and Maria were married in 1828.
-Both of their fathers attended the wedding, but neither mother, so they had probably both died.
+Both of their fathers attended the wedding, but neither mother, so the mothers had probably both died.
 Jakob and Maria had about a dozen children.
 Ferdinand was the youngest, and was born almost 25 years after his parents' wedding.

 Pauline's daughter Heddy was told that Ferdinand was a French architect and bridge builder, and that a small town in France was named for him.
 I have not been able to find any information that corroborates this.
+However, it was common for Gottschee men to travel outside of the region for several months each year, seeking additional income as peddlers or factory workers.